 The life insurance company will pay proceeds to the beneficiaries you name on your policy.
 If you intend to make changes, you must make the changes with the life insurance company.

 Ideally, the instructions in your will and/or a trust and paperwork you filled out with your life insurance company will all match.
-When they don’t, a will or trust won’t override the beneficiary designation on the life insurance policy.
+When there is a discrepancy, the beneficiary designation on the life insurance policy will trump the will.

 Two methods to keep your beneficiary designations up to date.